Commissioner: Alan Boodman (alan.boodman@outlook.com) League mailing list: smileylist@googlegroups.com League Web Page: http://smileyleague.org

 Effective with the 2000 season, rosters are limited to a maximum of 37 players (formerly 35).
 We will draft up to 34 players per team (formerly 32), and free agents may be acquired during the season through the end of Week 24.
 The roster limit of 37 must not be exceeded at any time.
 If a trade is made where a team acquires more players than it gives up, it must release players in order to stay at or below the roster limit.

 A season will consist of 25 weeks.
-A team's active roster is limited to 25 players from Week 1 through Week 20.
+A team's active roster is limited to 25 players per series -- and, as of 2012, 25 players per week -- from Week 1 through Week 20.
 From Week 21 to the end of a season, active rosters are expanded and any non-overused player may be activated.
-A team's roster for postseason play will be the players they own as of Week 21; no players acquired after Week 21 are eligible for postseason play.
+A team's roster for postseason play will be the players it owns as of Week 21; no players acquired after Week 21 are eligible for postseason play.
+During the postseason, a team's active roster is limited to 25 players per playoff series, though roster changes are permitted between series.

 Roster moves from the active to the inactive roster are unlimited and may be made weekly.
 Although a team is permitted to use different home & road rosters in the same week, roster moves are not permitted during any series.
 SMILEY will not use injuries, therefore there is no occasion for emergency roster moves.
 Owners may supply an updated active roster for home games each week along with the Computer Manager.